IBM/Decentralized-Energy-Composer/README.md

-# Decentralized Energy using Hyperledger Composer
+# Welcome to Decentralized Energy journey on Hyperledger Composer!

 In this developer journey, we will create a decentralized energy network using Hyperledger Composer.
+The application demonstrates Blockchain transaction among participants.
 The network consists of Residents, Banks and Utility Company.
-The application demonstrates atomic Blockchain transactions among these participants to create a decentralized system.
 The Residents can exchange coins for energy among each other.
-The application assumes a pre-paid system where transactions occur after the energy is consumed.
+The application assumes a pre-paid system where transactions occur after the energy is consumed and the values are updated.
 The Resident can exchange coins for Fiat money (cash) with Banks on the network.
-And the Residents can transact coins for energy with a Utility Company on the network.
+The Residents can transact coins for energy also with a Utility company on the network.

 # Running the Application
 Follow these steps to setup and run this developer journey.
 The steps are described in detail below.